UnknownPug/matrix-algorithms/README.md

 ##### Single Thread Optimized Implementation:

-The program is optimised for matrix multiplication using SIMD (Single Instruction Multiple Data) instructions, which allow a single instruction to perform operations on multiple data simultaneously.
-This speeds up the matrix multiplication process through parallel computation.
+The code includes implementations of several matrix multiplication algorithms, including the Coppersmith–Winograd algorithm and Strassen's Algorithm.
+The program allows the user to choose between these algorithms and input two matrices for multiplication.

 ##### Language Extensions:

 The code does not use any explicit language extensions like OpenMP or variable length arrays (VLA).
 It uses standard C++ functions and libraries.

 ##### Non-portable Libraries:

-The code does not using non-portable libraries such as POSIX or Win32.
+The code does not use non-portable libraries such as POSIX or Win32.
 It relies on standard C++ libraries for input/output and vector operations.

 ### Running project <a name="running"></a>

-If you are using CLion, you can run the program by opening the project ``matrix_mult.cpp`` and clicking the Run button.
+If you are using CLion, you can run the program by opening the project ``matrix_mult.cpp`` and clicking the **Run** button.

 Or you can run the program in the terminal by following these steps: